 GeoBlue provides custom plans for citizens of the United States, Canada, Japan, Germany, and Brazil who are living abroad.

-The plan also specializes in insurance for foreigners living in the U.S. and U.S. citizens living abroad, so if you fall into this category, GeoBlue and Cigna Global are comparable.
+The plan also specializes in insurance for foreigners living in the U.S. and U.S. citizens living abroad, so if you fall into this category, GeoBlue and Cigna Healthcare are comparable.
 However, Cigna has more options for expats from other nationalities.

 IMG Global